 Nothing is more frustrating than having a blockage in your drainpipes.
 There are many ways to remove foreign material in your drainage systems, such as food, grease build-up, and toilet paper.
-These include using organic drain cleaners or your very own baking soda and vinegar solution.
-You can also utilise a plunger, plumbers snake and jet blaster.
+These include using organic drain cleaners or your baking soda and vinegar solution.
+You can also utilise a plunger, drain snakes, plumbers snake, and jet blaster.

 A plunger is ideal as the first step of clearing a blockage in your pipes.
 Use a drain snake when your sink, shower, or tub drain drains slowly.
-Plunging small items is quick and easy and can be used by a standard-sized plunger.
+Plunging small items is quick and easy and can be used with a standard-sized plunger.
 A blocked toilet is another matter and may require more.

 The only downside of this method is that food or foreign material may rely on more pressure to loosen up.
 Stubborn clogs may require a tool that penetrates and cuts through.

 A jetter usually is only used for major obstructions in your outside drainage.

 There are many different kinds of tools that can be used at home.
 In most cases, a good plunge is enough to loosen any small object, but sometimes, you need a tool that has a bit more power.

 How does a plumber snake work?

-The design of a plumbers snake is made in a way, so it fits perfectly in your kitchen sink drain, bathroom or laundry sink.
+The design of a plumber snake is made in a way that fits perfectly in your kitchen sink drain, bathroom or laundry sink.
 It has a long metallic cable that is flexible.
 On one end is an auger, which is essentially a driller.

-It works by inserting the driller first into your drain and connecting with the clog in the pipe.
-You can manually insert the drain snake and rotate the handle so that it goes deep into your drain pipe and even reach your p trap where most of the clogs are usually trapped.
+It first inserts the driller into your drain and connects the clogged drains to the pipe.
+You can manually insert the drain snake and rotate the handle to go deep into your drain pipe and even reach your p trap, where most clogs are usually trapped.

-Once the auger hits the obstruction, it will break down the food, grease, or toilet paper stuck in the line.
+Once the auger hits your clogged drain opening, it will break down the food, grease, or toilet paper stuck in the line.